VCDN-2025/prog7311-part-2-ST10194321/README.md

 allow farmers, green energy professionals and enthusiasts can collaborate in order to improve South Africa’s effort into being more sustainable in the agriculture sector.
-This collaboration will streamline operational processes and promote environmental sustainability by o>ering valuable resources to professionals.
+This collaboration will streamline operational processes and promote environmental sustainability by offering valuable resources to professionals.
 It will implement an accessible marketplace to connect farmers to sustainable products